mpizenberg/elm-cardano/examples/fee-provider/README.md

-# Vote using Script with external fee and collateral provider
+# External fee and collateral provider

 This is an advanced example doing the following things:

-1. Change the stake part of some ada to the script credential
+1. Load the script blueprint
-2. Register the script as a DRep
+2. Load cost models from an API provider (koios)
-3. Vote with the script
+3. Lock 2 ada into the script address
-4. Ask another wallet to pay the fees and provide a collateral
+4. Unlock the 2 ada while asking another wallet to pay the fees and provide a collateral

-In theory, we could do all 4 actions in the same transaction.
-But we want to demonstrate clearly that another wallet is paying the fees and providing the collateral.
-Steps (1) and (2) require our key signature, both for changing the address and paying the registration deposit.
-So we will do steps (1) and (2) in a first transaction.
-Then we do steps (3) and (4) in a second transaction, where we ask a second wallet to pay for the fees and provide the collateral.

 ## The aiken script

 The aiken script is very minimalist.
-Basically any validation requires a signature from our main wallet stake credential.
+Basically any validation requires a signature from the credential stored in the datum.
-Not the key credential though, because we want to make sure that the fee and collateral come from an external provider, and not our UTxOs.

 ```sh
 # Build the script -> generate the plutus.json blueprint